dc232/Google_test_task/README.md

 ## Checking to see if the HTTP will accept a GET request to https://Loadbalancer-IP-address and return {foo:bar}
-curl --insecure -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET https://Loadbalancer-IP-address
+curl --insecure -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET https://Loadbalancer-IP-address The following command checks the response from the load balancer in a JSON format as long as foo and bar are included in the page of the request

 # Checking for the correct headers
 ```